Secret Scanning: The Definitive Guide

 CI/CD Pipelines

 CI/CD pipelines automate the process of building, testing, and deploying applications.
 These pipelines often require access to secrets to perform their tasks, which can lead to accidental exposure if not handled correctly.
-For example, secrets might be logged during a build process or misconfigured in environment variables.
+As CI/CD workflows scale, secrets sprawl becomes a greater challenge, requiring continuous monitoring to ensure exposed credentials don’t persist across environments.

 Infrastructure as Code (IaC) and Cloud Configurations

 Infrastructure as Code (IaC) tools like Terraform, CloudFormation, and Ansible are used to define and manage infrastructure in a declarative manner.
 These configurations can inadvertently contain secrets, especially if sensitive variables are hard-coded rather than passed securely through environment variables or secret management tools.
-Additionally, cloud configuration files in platforms like AWS or Azure can include secrets that, if exposed, could grant attackers access to your cloud resources.

 Ticketing, Documentation, and Messaging/Productivity Tools